 Do you have any favorite music that you like to listen to while you create?

 The laughter of my three children is music to my ears and the one I listen to every time I paint.
 In the rare moments they are asleep, I like to listen to classical music or turn on the radio.

-Are you working on anything new and exciting in the near future?
+Are you working on any new and exciting projects, or have any outstanding artistic or business goals for the near future?